AKhadhraoui47/Kernel_Modules/README.md

 #include <linux/kernel.h>  /* Kernel core functions */
 #include <linux/printk.h>  /* Kernel message logging */
 ```
-> Kernel message logging is an essential element for debbuging enhanced **logging levels** macros.
+> Kernel message logging is an essential element for debbuging enhanced by **logging levels** macros.

-These are the **headers** that will provide us with the macros, functions to us in our module development.
+These are the **headers** that will provide us with the macros, functions for our module development.

 ```
 MODULE_LICENSE("LICENSE");